Canada

 Wake up early to head to Lake Louise

-Once you arrive at Lake Louise, are greeted by the beautiful views at the base of the lake.
+Once you arrive at Lake Louise, you are greeted by the beautiful views at the base of the lake.
 Lake Louise is known for its turquoise, glacier-fed water surrounded by high peaks and the gorgeous Fairmont Chateau.
 It’s a great base for a whole bunch of hiking trails, and you can also rent a canoe to canoe around the lake (for the hefty price of $135 CAD an hour).
 I will say though, canoeing at some point during your time in Banff is worth it.
 You can do it slightly cheaper at Moraine Lake for $115 CAD an hour.
 Canoeing is seasonal and busy, so it’s recommended to go right at opening time.

 TIP!
 If you’re driving from BC into Alberta, you can canoe at Emerald Lake just outside of Banff for $75 CAD an hour for an identical experience